twilliams9397/eng89_python_practice/README.md

 name_input = input("What is your name?  ")
 print(username(name_input))
 ```
+- Doesn't **need** the user prompt, just hard code a name in the print line.
 ### 2. Declare a list with numbers 1 to 5. iterate through the list and display the list
 ```python
 num_list = [1, 2, 3, 4, 5]